 this years event is a VIKING theme, we encourage you to dress up for battle!

 As you will be going through a lot of mud, we recommend that you wear somewhat ‘disposable’ shoes and clothing, as they are going to get trashed!

 Is the course marked?

-Yes, each station is numbered, and there will be printed directions on course.
-Your friendly volunteers will also be there to point you in the right direction.
+Yes, each obstacle is named, and your friendly volunteers will also be there to point you in the right direction.